Inflectra/spira-documentation/docs/Spira_User_Manual/Source Code.md

 what changed in the revision, the name of the person who committed the revision, and whether the revision was a change of the actual content, or just a change of the properties of the content.
-Clicking on the hyperlink for the revision name will take you to the Revision Details page for that revision (see [Source Code Revision Details](#source-code-revision-details)).
+Clicking on the hyperlink for the revision name will take you to the [Revision Details page](#source-code-revision-details) for that revision.

 Above the main right-hand pane, there is the **branch selector**.
 This lets you choose which branch in the source code repository is being